abrasius/esp32-ds1820-mqtt/README.md

 - "ESP32 Dev Module" from the Arduino ESP32 device list
 - probably very very generic model

-*NOTE: 1-wire connectivity still untested, that is next on my list.
-Should work as the code is very generic.
-Perhaps default pin reallocation or something like that at most.
-This is next thing on the list to be confirmed.*
+*NOTE: 1-wire connectivity tested and works fine.
+There is an issue with WebServer.h though, rendering this unusable until something to replace ESP8266WebServer.h is found.